Tariff of Abominations: Effects of the tariff in 1828

 Vice President John C. Calhoun of South Carolina strongly opposed the tariff, anonymously authoring a pamphlet in December 1828 titled the South Carolina Exposition and Protest, in which he urged nullification of the tariff within South Carolina.
 The South Carolina legislature, although it printed and distributed 5,000 copies of the pamphlet, took none of the legislative action that the pamphlet urged.

 The expectation of the tariff's opponents was that with the election of Jackson in 1828, the tariff would be significantly reduced.
 Jackson in 1829 said the 1828 tariff was constitutional.
-In response the most radical faction in South Carolina began to advocate that the state itself declare the tariff null and void within South Carolina.
+In response, the most radical faction in South Carolina began to advocate that the state itself declare the tariff null and void within South Carolina.

 In Washington, an open split on the issue occurred between Jackson and Vice-President Calhoun.
 On July 14, 1832, Jackson signed into law the Tariff of 1832 which made some reductions in tariff rates.
 Calhoun finally resigned.

-The reductions were too little for South Carolina—the abominations of 1828 were still there.
+The reductions were too little for South Carolina—the "abominations" of 1828 were still there.
 In November 1832 the state called for a convention.
 By a vote of 136 to 26, the convention overwhelmingly adopted an ordinance of nullification drawn by Chancellor William Harper.
 It declared that the tariffs of both 1828 and 1832 were unconstitutional and unenforceable in South Carolina.
 President Jackson could not tolerate the nullification of a federal law by a state.
-He threatened war and South Carolina backed down.
-The Nullification Crisis would be resolved with the Tariff of 1833, a compromise.
+He threatened war with South Carolina and Congress passed the Force Act.
+Cooler heads ultimately prevailed; the tariff was reduced.
+Thereafter, South Carolina withdrew its nullification of the tariff, but nullified the Force Act.
+When the federal government dispersed surplus revenue to the States, South Carolina rejected its portion out of principle.
+The nullification crisis was resolved with the Tariff of 1833, a compromise.